TechTarget.com/searchhrsoftware

 How applicants can 'beat' applicant tracking systems

 Applicant tracking systems are designed primarily to help the recruiting team streamline its processes.
-Because of this, a candidate's resume might never be seen by a human, and if it is, it might only be for a few seconds.
+Because of this, a candidate's resume might never be seen by a human and, if it is, it might only be for a few seconds.

 ATS vs. CRM

-Another way to understand the difference between the two systems is to view an ATS as a system focused on the present -- current job postings -- while a CRM has a longer-term focus on future positions.
+Another way to understand the difference between the two systems is to view an ATS as a system focused on the present -- current job postings -- while a recruitment CRM system has a longer-term focus on future positions.

-Given that both systems are designed to help a company find qualified candidates, vendors will often include CRM functionality in the ATS, but there are niche vendors that specialize in one or the other.
+Given that both systems are designed to help a company find qualified candidates, vendors will often include recruitment CRM functionality in the ATS, but there are niche vendors that specialize in one or the other.

 The future of applicant tracking systems

-Here are key features to look for in leading-edge and future ATSes:
+The following are key features to look for in leading-edge and future ATSes:

-All Rights Reserved, Copyright 2017 - 2024, TechTarget | Read our Privacy Statement
+All Rights Reserved, Copyright 2017 - 2025, TechTarget | Read our Privacy Statement